Buronson: Early life and career

 In 1980, he began Oh!
 Takarazuka with Shinji Ono for the launch of the seinen magazine Young Magazine.
 The following year he started Rettō 198X with Hajime Oki in the same magazine and serialized both at the same time.
 Also in 1981, Buronson began his first and only shōjo manga, Hold Up! in Margaret with Hikaru Yuzuki.
 He worked with Yuzuki again on Maji da yo!!
 (1987–1988) for Monthly Shōnen Jump.

 Buronson's greatest success, Fist of the North Star drawn by Tetsuo Hara, made its debut in Weekly Shōnen Jump in 1983.
 Ending in 1988, it spawned a massive franchise and went on to become one of the best-selling manga in history with over 100 million copies in circulation.
-From 2001–2010 Hara created a seinen sequel in Weekly Comic Bunch, Fist of the Blue Sky, that Buronson supervised and gave advice on.
+From 2001–2010, Hara created a seinen prequel in Weekly Comic Bunch, Fist of the Blue Sky, that Buronson supervised and gave advice on.

 In 1989, Buronson worked with Kentaro Miura on King of Wolves for Hakusensha.
 They began a sequel entitled Orō Den in 1990, before working together again on Japan in 1992.
 From 1995 to 1997, Fumimura worked for Enix on the series Tenkū Ninden Battle Voyager with Satoru Yuiga.

 Although he first worked with Ryoichi Ikegami in 1979 for the one-shot The Scar, the two did not work again until Sanctuary combined politics and yakuza in 1990.
 When the successful series ended in 1995, they began Odyssey.
 Although that ended rather quickly after only a year, the team created Strain (1996–1998) and then Heat (1998–2004) in succession.
 Heat earned them the 2002 Shogakukan Manga Award for general manga.
 At Ikegami's request, the author used Sho Fumimura for Sanctuary and Odyssey, and Buronson for Strain and Heat.

 About five months after Heat ended, Buronson and Ikegami began their fifth series together, Lord (2004–2011).
 In 2010, Buronson teamed up with Daichi Matsuse for the manga Full Swing in Monthly Shonen Sunday.
 He and Ikegami then wrote a sequel to Lord, Soul Lord 2 (2011–2013), before creating Rokumonsen Rock (2013–2015).
 As Fumimura, the author worked with Yuka Nagate on Silencer (2012–2014) about a hitwoman, and with Ikegami on Begin (2016–2020).
 Buronson and Shiro Yoshida launched the series Too Beat in Big Comic Zōkan on May 17, 2021.